-Within the Wheaton Plan area there are no age-restricted facilities for senior housing or special needs, such as Alzheimer's.
-Metro Pointe has six units dedicated to residents with spinal cord injuries.
+Within the Wheaton Study Area there are no age-restricted facilities for senior housing or special needs, such as Alzheimer's.
+Metro Pointe does have six units dedicated to residents with spinal cord injuries.

-However, according to the Senior Housing Inventory (M-NCPPC, 2006), there are over 2,450 senior units or beds within three miles.
+However, according to the Senior Housing Inventory (MNCPPC RTC, 2006), there are over 2,450 senior units or beds within three miles of the Study Area.
 This area contains 12 age restricted independent living facilities-five of which have some assisted living units, three assisted living facilities-one of which is a specialized Alzheimer's facility, and 22 group homes, which offer special needs care.

-According to the Montgomery County Cooperative Forecast (Round 7.2), the Kensington-Wheaton Planning Area's senior population will likely peak in size by 2030.
+According to the Montgomery County Cooperative Forecast (Round 7.2), the Kensington/Wheaton Planning Area's senior population will likely peak in size by 2030.
 Over the following 30 years, however, the senior population is forecast to shrink steadily.
 This means that the demand for senior services will decline with time.

-The 55+ Housing Preference Survey (M-NCPPC, 2005) found most of the County's seniors (about 60 percent) plan to stay in their homes as long as they can and will only leave when they can no longer live on their own.
-Montgomery County seniors reported that agerestricted housing was one of the least preferred options for retirement.
+The 55+ Housing Preference Survey (MNCPPC, 2005) found most of the County's seniors (about 60 percent countywide) plan to stay in their homes as long as they can and will only leave when they can no longer live on their own.
+Montgomery County seniors reported that age-restricted housing was one of the least preferred options for retirement.

 The 2006 Senior Housing Inventory analyzed the existing supply of senior housing facilities, as well as the demand for them, and found that independent senior living facilities had been over-built.
-The analysis ultimately recommended more community-based services to extend the period of independence for seniors who chose to age in place, and more affordable assisted living facilities, for seniors who can no longer live independently.
+The analysis ultimately recommended more community-based services, in order to extend the period of independence for seniors who chose to age in place, and more affordable assisted living facilities, for that time when seniors can no longer live independently.
 Senior housing resources within three miles of Wheaton Study Area